I. Composition Core, Pedagogy Seminars, and UNIV 400A (3 Credits +)

 CRITICAL THEORY (ENGLISH 487)

 This course introduces graduate students to literary and critical theory.
-English 487 presumes no prior knowledge of theory, but students should have taken Research and Methods and demonstrate strong close-reading skills.
+English 487 presumes no prior knowledge of theory.

 TOPICS IN THEORY